nkwiecienn/Constraint-programming/02. The Production Problem/README.md

 - limited resources (like budget),
 - and units of each resource required for each product (cost of each soldier).

 in the TheWalletProblem.dzn file I've included data from previous example.
+Fun fact: Coursera has a wrong solution because it ignores the fact that the number of soldiers is limited.

 # Different example